jcmnunes/josenunes.dev/src/blog/welcome-post/index.md

 previous two images, it shares the same color scheme and dark theme of version 2.
 The big difference is the "personality" of the design.
 The current version has (at least from my perspective) a "coder personality".
-The dark theme, combined with a monospace font (Hack btw, great font), and a more text-based design, are the factors responsible for it.
+The dark theme, combined with a monospace font, and a more text-based design, are the factors responsible for it.

-I have to say and considering that I'm not a designer, that I'm happy with this version.
-In my opinion, it is straightforward but at the same time has a great personality that I tend to enjoy.

-And so, finally I made it, I have a personal website/blog 🎉.
+And finally, I have a personal website/blog 🎉.
 Thank you for checking it!

-Cheers 💪!!